Improved Bounds for the Greedy Strategy in Optimization Problems with Curvature: Function Extension

 which means that (\ref{sufneccondition}) holds.

 $\leftarrow$

-In this direction, we need to prove that if (\ref{sufneccondition}) holds, then there exists a monotone set function $g:2^X\rightarrow\mathbb{R}$ of the form (\ref{monotoneform}) such that $g$ is a polymatroid function on the entire power set $2^X$.
+In this direction, we prove that if (\ref{sufneccondition}) holds, then there exists a polymatroid function $g$ defined on the uniform matroid of rank $k+1$ that agrees with $f$ on the uniform matroid of rank $k$.

-By Proposition~\ref{mainprop1}, we have that there exists an extended monotone set function $g$ defined on $2^X$ of the form (\ref{monotoneform}).
-For $g$ to be a polymatroid function, it suffices to have that $g(\emptyset)=0$ and $g$ is submodular on $2^X$.
+By Proposition~\ref{mainprop1}, we have that there exists an extended monotone set function $g$ of the following form defined on the uniform matroid of rank $k+1$: